Table of contents article:

-Drug addiction treatment programs and types
+- Types of addiction treatment programs

 “Drug addiction treatment is highly individualized – not all therapies or medications are suitable for every person.
 You have to find something, the lower the risk of developing problems.
 It's called harm reduction.
 Your goal is to improve your health and your life.
 Specialists help each patient understand, what options will help him achieve the greatest success ".